corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-ui.md

 ## Set up the CorDapp's UI

-Once you have deployed your CorDapp to a local Corda 5 network and the back-end code is running, perform the following steps:
+After you have deployed your CorDapp to a local Corda 5 network and the back-end code is running, perform the following steps:

 1. Check what is the RPC port for the `PartyA` node: